davidgasquez/handbook/content/ideas.md

 ## Open Data

-> Open Data should be easily accesible and free.
+> Open Data should be easily accessible and free.
 Imagine a decentralized, distributed platform where people collaborated on dataset the same way they collaborate on code.

-- A protocol that makes possible addind, curating and sharing datasets.
+- A protocol that makes possible adding, curating and sharing datasets.
 - The main abstractions are `datasets` and `relations`.
 Both can be updated, forked and discussed like git repositories.
 - Permissionless.
 People should be able to add new dataset or relation.
 The main ones will be curated by the community.
 - Built on top of a distributed file system (IPFS, ...) and with incentives to increase collaboration (cryptocurrency, bounties, and other forms of open source funding).
 - People could access the data with a simple CLI (`./opendata get "user/dataset:version")` or HTTPS endpoint (`opendata.com/user/dataset:version`).
-- Declarative way of defining the dataset schema and other properties aswell as the relations.
+- Declarative way of defining the dataset schema and other properties as well as the relations.
 - Datasets should also be exposed in other places like Google Dataset Search.

 ## Personal Knowledge Base